microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 7. Each subscription is displayed as a drill down list.
-Expand a subscription to reveal all the available storage accounts listed under the root object "Storage Account"
+Expand a subscription to reveal all the available storage accounts listed under the root object "Storage Accounts"

 8. Drill into a storage account to see the types of storage available.
     For example, a storage account that contains Blob containers will have a list of blobs available.

-9. If you select a blob in a storage account, you will see a list of all the files available in the blob.
-Notice the menu bar that lists available actions that can be taken with this storage account:
+9. If you select a blob container in a storage account, you will see a list of all the files available in the container.
+Notice the menu bar that lists available actions that can be taken with this storage container:

     -   Upload